2015

 ● 4-28-2015: I recently had a new garage-door open-close motor installed, and the installers gave me new remote-controllers for the door.
 The door motor works fine, but the button on the remote-control is not recessed much and it occupies a large portion of the surface of one side of the device, making it easy to accidently press and thus open the garage door (remotely, and unknowingly, as when I’m in my apartment).
 I was continually accidentally opening it.
 The last time it happened was this morning, when I came out to get my car and found the garage door already open.
 This time something was stolen from the garage: about $80 worth of motor oil.
 Fortunately, apparently nothing else was taken, and, most important, my car was still there and not broken into.
 I went shopping for a solution.
 In Bed, Bath & Beyond, I found a hard plastic case for a razor; the remote-control fits in it almost snugly, and the button can’t be activated when inside the case, which is still small enough to fit in my pocket.
 To boot, I also found there a better price on the earplugs I use every night.
 I think this was a perfect resolution—it almost seems that it was for the best that I accidentally opened the garage door and that the oil was taken.

 ● Sunday, 5-2-2015: I’m in pain.
 My income has fallen sharply in the last month, and I don’t have enough money to pay all my bills, without drawing down my savings, which I’m loath to do, so my debt accumulates.
 I haven’t written a piece of creative work for months.
-It’s been almost five months since we submitted the appeal on my 1-888-SU-ABOGADO trademark, and we still haven’t gotten a decision on it.
+It’s been almost five months since we submitted the appeal on my 1-888-SU-ABOGADO trademark application, and we still haven’t gotten a decision on it.
 And I’m besieged by my constantly-hostile neighbors.
 These misfortunes are more or less temporary, and in a larger sense not very serious.
 But it’s painful.
 And it’s reasonable.
 When things are going better, even temporarily and superficially, I use that as occasion to feel good, and I celebrate it.
 It’s only consistent on my part to feel bad when things are going poorly.
 I must bear it, work to change it, and go on.

 ● Desert ride.
 This was my first desert ride since the transmission of the car was replaced (with a refurbished one).
 The car performed beautifully.
 This transmission is geared slightly lower than the previous one.
 I have a morbid tendency to baby the car, and so instead of revving the engine higher to maintain the same cruising speed as before, I go a little slower so as not to have to rev the engine higher (feeling that revving the engine higher is somehow hurting it).
 Perhaps my neurotic need to baby the car comes from my lack of income, which means that I have to make the car last as long as possible, since I might not have the funds to replace it.